abiola1864/BrainStorm/README.md

 of the internet and the web world, is relatively less discussed in research and practice.
-Few scholars have identified that search can be time and money consuming
-- and this can be appalling if users are unsuccessful in obtaining desired results in the process.
+Few scholars have identified that search can be time and money consuming and this can be appalling when users are unsuccessful in obtaining desired results in the process.
 Research on personalized search aggregation have also been used mainly for marketing and business purpose.
 The common method